Acadevic/Active-control/README.md

-# Automated modeling and control of steady state engineering processes using deep active learning
+# Automated modelling and control of steady- state engineering processes using deep active learning

 ## Abstract